aws-powertools/powertools-lambda-python/docs/core/logger.md

 ### Appending additional keys

-!!! info "Keys might be persisted across invocations"
+!!! info "Custom keys are persisted across warm invocations"
-	Always set additional keys as part of your handler to ensure they have the latest value.
-Additional keys are kept in memory as part of a Logger instance and might be reused in non-cold start scenarios.
+	Always set additional keys as part of your handler to ensure they have the latest value, or explicitly clear them with [`clear_state=True`](#clearing-all-state).

 You can append additional keys using either mechanism: